sarmadnabbasi/Autonomous-3D-positional-control-of-a-magnetic-microrobot-using-reinforcement-learning/Readme.md

 # **Autonomous 3D positional control of a magnetic microrobot using reinforcement learning**

+Update 2: There were some changes (episode and multiplier) in the .exe training enivironment environment which were resuling in no convergence in reward.
+Fixed the built environment and the Unity3D project.

-Update: For Simulation Environment use the following link to download the .zip file [Google drive link](https://drive.google.com/drive/folders/1ECRgS_rKh0dllwAVznXgNTAulcNLylgY)
+Update 1: For Simulation Environment use the following link to download the .zip file [Google drive link](https://drive.google.com/drive/folders/1ECRgS_rKh0dllwAVznXgNTAulcNLylgY)

 ## **Important Note**